India–Israel relations: 2021

 In October 2021, India's Minister of External Affairs, S. Jaishankar, made his first visit to Israel since taking office.

+2023

+After the October 7 attacks, Israel's ambassador to India, Naor Gilon, highlighted the overwhelming support for Israel from Indians.
+He stated, "If you look at the Israeli Embassy's social media, it's amazing.
+I could have another IDF with Indian volunteers.
+Everyone is telling me that they want to volunteer and go to fight for Israel.
+This level of support is unprecedented for me.
+The closeness between India and Israel is something I cannot explain."
+Indian prime minister Narendra Modi and his Bharatiya Janata Party took a strong pro-Israel position, which was seen as motivated by a desire to shore up political support from Hindu voters, forge closer ties with the United States which tends to favor Israel, and India's past experiences with terrorism.
+Indians are consequently widely viewed as being exceptionally supportive of Israel.
+At the same time Israelis were widely viewed as being appreciative of the support.

+A growing diaspora of Indians also fill the ranks of Israel.
+By 2024 Indians made up the largest share of foreign students in Israel.
+They are also a growing source of manual labour.

+With increased tension between Iran and Israel in 2024, there has been a geopolitical shift by India away from Iran and towards Israel, a long-stated goal of Hindu nationalists.

 Official state visits

 Narendra Modi's visit to Israel (2017)

-In July 2017, Narendra Modi became the first ever Indian Prime Minister to visit Israel.
+In July 2017, Narendra Modi became the first ever Indian prime minister to visit Israel.
 It was noted that Prime Minister Modi did not visit Palestine during the trip, breaking from convention.
 With the sole exception of Union Minister Rajnath Singh, previous trips by Indian ministers and President Mukherjee included visits to both Israel and Palestine.
-The Indian media described the move as the "dehyphenation" of India's relations with the two states.
+The Indian media described the move as the dehyphenation of India's relations with the two states.

 As a personal gesture, Israel named a new type of Chrysanthemum flower after Narendra Modi.
-The media houses of both countries had termed the visit to be 'historic'.
+The media houses of both countries had termed the visit to be historic.
 During the visit, India and Israel signed 7 Memoranda of Understanding (MoUs), which are listed as below: